 Rather than linking Arcana to Logic, you could link it to the magician's Drain attribute, as appropriate to his tradition.
 This would reflect that tradition's approach towards formula.
-Gamemaster may also allow Adepts to replace Logic with Magic.
 Non-magicians using Arcana would utilize the Drain attribute appropriate to the tradition whose style they are using.